 - Identify drug and alcohol screening tools for use in general, pregnant or adolescent populations in a health care setting

-- Understand and utilize a warm handoff to facilitate referrals for high risk substance use behavior
+- Understand and utilize a warm handoff to facilitate referral for high risk substance use behavior.

-- Currently using SBIRT or in the process of implementing SBIRT in a healthcare setting
+- Community Health Workers, Medical Assistants, Nurses and Behavioral Health Providers located in Nevada.
+Currently using SBIRT or in the process of implementing SBIRT in a healthcare setting.

-- view a 20-minute tutorial on how to use the videoconferencing platform
+- Prior to the February 21st session, view a 20-minute tutorial on how to use the videoconferencing platform

-- Commit to 5-weeks of training for 1.5 hours weekly on scheduled series days/times and complete ONE hour of weekly learning activities
+- Commit to 6-weeks of training for 1.5 hours weekly on scheduled series days/times and complete ONE hour of weekly learning activities

 - Access to appropriate technology to utilize online videoconferencing platform (i.e., an internet connection, built-in or USB webcam, laptop/tablet, built-in/USB/Bluetooth speakers and microphone)